otisibor/serverless-database-to-datalake-ETL-with-AWS-Glue/1_CreateMySqlDBloadData/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Go to RDS instances on AWS[Console](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:).
+1. Go to RDS instances on AWS [Console](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:).

 1. Click on the newly create instance and scroll down to the **Connect** .